chromealex/ecs/Docs/Manual-CreatingComponents.md

     // Read data (Here you can read data only, entity version has not been changed) ref readonly var dataReadonly = ref entity.ReadData<MyStructComponent>();

-    // Change data (Any call GetData inside Logic step will trigger entity version to change) ref var data = ref entity.GetData<MyStructComponent>();
+    // Change data (Any call of GetData inside Logic step will trigger entity version to change) ref var data = ref entity.GetData<MyStructComponent>();
     ++data.someData;